Chavurah: Literature

 Apart from some tentative articles in Response and other Jewish student magazines, the early chavurot attracted little attention in the wider North American Jewish community.
 Then, in 1973, Michael and Sharon Strassfeld released The Jewish Catalog: A Do-It-Yourself Kit.
 Patterned after the recently published counter-culture Whole Earth Catalog, the book served both as a basic reference on Judaism and American Jewish life, as well as a playful compendium of Jewish crafts, recipes, meditational practices, and political action ideas, all aimed at disaffected young Jewish adults.
 The Jewish Catalog became one of the best-selling books in American Jewish history to that date and spawned two sequels.
 A much more widespread chavurah movement soon emerged, including self-governing chavurot within Reform, Conservative and Reconstructionist synagogues.

-Present

-Present-day chavurot include some chavurot that have functioned continuously since the 1970s, such as Fabrangen and Havurat Shalom, as well as a resurgent wave in independent Jewish communities that have been established post-2000.
-Both generations of chavurot gather annually at the National chavurah Committee's Summer Institute and at its regional retreats.

-Origin of term

-The concept of a chavurah has ancient roots.
-The Talmud (Tractate Pesachim) uses the term chavurah to identify the group of people registered for a single Passover korban (sacrifice), and who held a Seder together, in the days of the Temple in Jerusalem.
-The Passover Seder is perhaps the prototypical group ritual (traditionally) held outside a synagogue involving the sharing of communal experiences, Jewish learning, and prayer.
+In 1989, Riv-Ellen Prell published Prayer & Community: The Havurah in American Judaism to unpack why otherwise fully secularized Jews in the 1970s while rejecting their parents' Judaism nonetheless sought a tradition-based prayer experience.